sebastianluis/TeacherAPI-NodeJs/README.md

 Docker compose up

 If no Docker installed specify the local MySQL database credentials in the src/db/index.js file.
-Once MySQL is up and running, pull the code into your local directory
+Once MySQL is up and running continue step 2

 # Step2
 Navigate to the folder and run the following command in the terminal